AlfieRichards/AutoComitter/README.md

 - Better integration with GitHub desktop (no more open in terminal)

 - Increased speed with ChatGPT

+- Improved prompt for better output

+- Using the description box to provide context to chatgpt

+- Only sending chat gpt relevant parts of a script not the whole thing to lower token counts (just the areas around changes)

 - Custom tailored ChatGPT model for better responses